nestauk/asf_exploration/README.md

-# Explorations for A Sustainable Future
+# Explorations for A Sustainable Future (ASF)

-**A place for exploratory and micro data science projects for Nesta's Sustainable Future Mission**
+**A place for exploratory and micro data science projects for Nesta's ASF mission.**

-This repository is for work that is very small and self-contained, is not part of a specific Sustainable Future project or is exploratory in nature.
+This repository is for work that is small and self-contained, is not part of specific ASF projects or is exploratory in nature.
 Examples of what might be included are exploring the potential for a new dataset, testing out a modelling approach or handling an ad-hoc request for data analysis.

 Each exploration is in its own sub-directory, which can be navigated using the Directory below.
 Contributing guidelines are below.